 The purpose of me seeking out—and going to—bookclubs, though, is to encourage me to overcome these tendencies.
 To actually read.
 And then to take that a step further, by discussing the mental fruits of my labor with others who have done the work, to trade ideas, to think more deeply about what I’ve read because someone else who read the work saw something I missed, or whose knowledge base or life experience illuminated the text for them differently.
 Or hell, maybe we saw and thought exactly the same things—but sometimes it’s nice to bond over taking in the same knowledge.
 To cogitate over art and ideas.
 To move beyond the screens and the small talk, and just connect.

 The people who show up at these Seattle book clubs, having done none of the work but hogging all of the stage, rob others of those experiences and connections.
 They’ve decided that their surface-level interest in a book they’ll never read entitles them to negate the efforts of those who have.
-They want to engage, but in an unsatisfying format that requires the readers to provide the summary and facts, and they interlopers providing the hot air and opinions.
+They want to engage, but in an unsatisfying format that requires the readers to provide the summary and facts, with the interlopers providing the hot air and opinions.
 It’s an entitlement that sucks the air out of the place —and doesn’t encourage me to read or to connect, which was the whole point.

 Sometimes it’s nice to bond over taking in the same knowledge.
 To cogitate over art and ideas.
 To move beyond the screens and the small talk, and just connect.